Eberhard-Ludwigs-Gymnasium: 21st Century

+Specialisations

+Humanist specialisation

+Most students are part of the general humanist Specialisation.
+In addition to generally mandated subject such as English, students are obligated to learn Latin from the 5th until the 10th grade.
+Starting from 8th grade, students are obligated to either choose a third language (French or Old Greek) or instead study Music as a main subject (separately from those with a full musical specialisation).

+Musical specialisation

+Since 2013, “Ebelu” has a separate music class for highly gifted students in addition to the language and regular music classes.
+This offers students who have musical talent lessons in cooperation with a local college im music-related subjects but meanwhile ensure that they can acquire the general university entrance qualification.
+To be admitted, a special exam must be taken.

 Building

 The first building in what is today, Gymnasiumstraße in Stuttgart, was built in 1686 and converted in 1840.
 A new building erected in 1903 in Holzgartenstraße was destroyed in 1944 during a nocturnal bomb attack on Stuttgart.
 The school was then accommodated in the buildings of the Zeppelin-Gymnasium until the new buildings on the site of the former villa of Ferdinand von Zeppelin at Herdweg 72 had been completed in 1957.
 The new building was developed by a team led by the architect Hans Bregler, a former pupil who had completed his abitur in 1941.
 This building became heritage protected because of its prize-winning architecture (Paul Bonatz Prize 1959).
+The renovation of the building began in 2019, which included the extension of the building and the modernisation of musical and scientific structure.